woodser/monero-ts/docs/developer_guide/installing_prerequisite_software.md

 # External Software

 ## Python
-The starter web application uses a Python command to run its server, so Python must installed before you attempt to run the sample application.
+The starter web application uses a Python command to run its server, so Python must be installed before you attempt to run the sample application.

 To install Python:
 ### Windows